close

 Most expats tend to describe working in Switzerland as "a lot of work, and a lot of rewards."
 The standard working week is between 40 and 48 hours - although those who work in banking, finance and insurance often break the rules and work as much as 70 hours a week!

 In terms of work itself, the Swiss working environment is similar to other countries in Europe.
 Some unique aspects include the 9am and 4pm snack breaks - Znüni and Zvieri - and the generous breaks over lunch which can last up to two hours, although this time is usually taken back by starting earlier, ending later, or working over lunch.
-While possible, the vast majority of people do not work on Sundays, and most shops and businesses close on the day as a result.
+While possible, the majority of people do not (and are not allowed to) work on Sundays, and most shops and businesses close on the day as a result.

 Above all, responsibility, punctuality, and hard work are all expected in the workplace.
 While this seems tough, salaries are the highest in Europe, and the value of the Swiss franc remains high compared to other currencies around the world, so hard work is rewarded in kind.